Tennis legend Becker jailed for two and a half years – Daily Business

 Tennis legend Becker jailed for two and a half years

-Grand Slam tennis champion Boris Becker has been jailed for two years and six months for breaching the terms of his bankruptcy.
+Grand Slam tennis champion Boris Becker has been jailed for two and a half years for breaching the terms of his bankruptcy.

 A court heard that he hid £2.5 million worth of assets and loans to avoid paying his debts.